carmenbianca/report-liferay/plan.md

 in-scope for the requirements analysis and project goals, which is why it is left in.
 One of the goals of the project is to improve the licensing.
 The answer to question @measure allows us to test the quality of the delivered work.

+## Definitions

+In line with Verhoeven [-@verhoeven-2018, chap.
+5], find here a clarification of the terms used in the main question.

+- Demands, requirements and limitations --- Sub-question @needs from section
+  \ref{sub-questions} will fully detail what these words actually entail.
+For the purposes of this section, consider this a combination of Liferay's wants and limits.

+- Best --- This word is tricky and subjective.
+It will not be defined too strictly here, because the subjectiveness of the word is contextually safe.
+  The best solution is one that is realistic, achievable, and solves the problem satisfactorily.

+- Solution --- A solution is the project as a whole.
+It is not an off-the-shelf product that can be implemented, but may involve using and mixing and matching off-the-shelf components into a greater whole.

+- Automating --- Partially or completely reduce the necessity for a human to be involved in the process.

+- \Gls{inbound} and \gls{outbound} licensing policies --- Both internal
+  documents. [@liferay-inbound;@liferay-outbound]

 # Project activities